Techofficer/wordpress-prelauncher/README.md

 # PRELAUNCHER for WordPress

-WordPress plugin which allows to add a simple and beatiful prelaunch web page to your WordPress website.
+WordPress plugin which allows your to add a simple and beatiful prelaunch web page to your WordPress website.
 Based on https://github.com/harrystech/prelaunchr and discussed in greater detail on [Tim Ferriss'](http://fourhourworkweek.com/2014/07/21/harrys-prelaunchr-email/) blog.

 ![Prelauncher](http://prelauncher.info/prelauncher-black.png)